ABindoff/alex_mixed_models/pseudoreplication.md

     ## Multiple R-squared:  0.1508, Adjusted R-squared:  0.1399
     ## F-statistic: 13.85 on 1 and 78 DF,  p-value: 0.0003725

 The effect of treatment is estimated as -0.09926, 1.06265, and we know the 'true' treatment effect, 1.5 with zero intercept.
-The adjusted *R*<sup>2</sup> = 0.1398669, so we know that this is a poor explanatory model, and we can't trust the p-value because the summary tells us it was calculated using one source of error variance and more Degrees of Freedom than possible with the number of replicates we have.
+We can't trust the p-value because the summary tells us it was calculated using one source of error variance and more Degrees of Freedom than possible with the number of replicates we have.

 A better model would recognise that we have just four replicates, and that most of our observations are only useful in estimating the within-embryo variance (or within-mother variance?).
 If we had a balanced design would could estimate this within-embryo variance using ANOVA, but that's not the case here.
 We can, however, use mixed models quite happily.